lukplamino/DADS7202_HW01_Coupon_Group/README.md

 For more information about the dataset, please refer to the paper:
 Wang, Tong, Cynthia Rudin, Finale Doshi-Velez, Yimin Liu, Erica Klampfl, and Perry MacNeille.
 'A bayesian framework for learning rule sets for interpretable classification.'
 The Journal of Machine Learning Research 18, no. 1 (2017): 2357-2393.

+#### 🔎Exploratory Data Analysis(EDA):

+#### Data preparation and pre-processing:
+To get data ready for model:
+ - We managed the difference types of data by converting nominal data into object and ordinal data into integer with order from smallest (0) to greatest.
+ - We dealt with missing value by 1) drop the column ('car') since only 1% data available and 2) drop NULL in the residual features because about 1% is missing and distribution does not change after drop out
+ - Lastly, ('Direction_same') removed as it shares the same information with ('direction_opp') column

+#### 🔨How to solve imbalance data:
+We found some features experience imbalance problem since it is dominated by only one class ('toCoupon_GEQ5min': All '1') or one of the class contributes to over 80% ('toCoupon_GEQ25min')
+Consequently, we drop those columns out.

+All in all, data set is ...
 **Devide `21 Attributes` into 3 groups**

 **Group I. Persona attributes**